 What are the Degrees of Assault in New York?

-Assault is described in NY State Law §120 and it is broken down into three degrees: first, second, and first.
-These degrees are organized by their perceived seriousness, with first being considered the most severe.
+Assault is described in NY State Law §120, and it is broken down into three degrees: first, second, and first.
+These degrees are organized by their perceived seriousness, with the first being considered the most severe.

 Assault charges in New York include:

-Third degree assault can come with a maximum sentence of one year in jail.
-The other chargers, which are serious felonies, can come with serious prison time and fines.
+Third-degree assault can come with a maximum sentence of one year in jail.
+The other charges, which are serious felonies, can come with serious prison time and fines.
 For more specific information on what penalties you could be facing for your assault charge, contact me today.
 As your Rochester assault attorney, I can help assess the details of your case, determine what your legal options are, and mount a competent, dynamic defense on your behalf.